 Connect to the Internet

-- Wired or Wireless: It’s best to use a wired or wireless Internet connection, if you can.
+- Wired or Wireless: It’s best to use a wired or wireless connection, if you can.
 Many courses deliver content in a variety of multimedia, including video streaming for lectures.
 So the higher the speed, the better.
 Generally, a minimum 5.0 Mbps download and 1.0 Mbps upload speed will handle most UBC learning technologies.

 - Mobile Hotspots: If you are in cellular range and have a data plan for your phone, you may be able to use your phone to connect your computer.
 Read about using mobile hotspots for Apple or using mobile hotspots for Android, and check with your phone provider to understand how this use may impact data and billing.

 Internet speed can be improved by closing unused applications and browser windows or tabs, as well as turning off any video sharing.

-ResNet » Internet connections in all UBC student residences exceed the speed recommendations.
+ResNet » internet in all UBC student residences exceeds the recommendations.